ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ## Health Checks

 To enable removing unhealthy instances from the round robin, each ELB can do a health check of the instances in the load balancing group.
 Can use different ports, including port 80, and set a response timeout, a health check interval, an unhealthy threshold and a healthy threshold.

+[Health checks](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html) only determine if the instance will get traffic routed to it; optionally, an ASG can use ELB health checks in addition to the EC2 status checks it uses.

 ## Monitoring